decision-making-mike/sql-postgresql-learning/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 43.
+Database development.
+Documentation reading

+In this update I'm updating the model with information described in update 38.

+First, I've facilitated adding information about fuel expenses.
+I've added a table `fuel_expenses`.
+Although in update 38 I talked about adding information about expenses in general, not only about fuel expenses, I then thought that it would be overengineering.

+Second, I've facilitated adding information about service price.
+I've added a table `parameters`.

+Third, I've facilitated adding information about service ratings.
+I've added a table `service_ratings`.

+Fourth, I've facilitated adding information about employment ratings.
+I've added a table `employment_ratings`.

+Fifth, I've facilitated adding information about salary.
+I've added a table `salaries`.

+For all the aforementioned tables I've created sample data, and successfully inserted them.

+As for the PostgreSQL's documentation, I have read up to point "8.6.
+Boolean Type".

+In the next update I am going to finally prepare queries that shall answer questions from update "2024-11-22.
+Database development".
+Should the queries require changing the model further, I'll do it.

 ## Update 42.
 Documentation

 I have read up to point "7.2.4.
 GROUPING SETS, CUBE, and ROLLUP" in the documentation.